 Students have the opportunity to earn a Certificate, a Diploma or an Associate in Applied Science degree.
 The program has been approved by the State of Maine Electricians' Licensing Board to provide courses that meet the requirements of the Master, Journeyman, and Limited licensing law.
-The award of a Certificate may be earned with program concentrations in Electromechanical Technology, Electrician Licensing, Electronics, Industrial Electricity, Instrumentation and Robotic Technology (see details on the following.page)
+The award of a Certificate may be earned with program concentrations in Electromechanical Technology, Electrician Licensing, Electronics, Industrial Electricity, Instrumentation and Robotic Technology (see details on the pages that follow).
+Students may enroll on a full or part-time basis and may take some courses in the day, evening, or both, depending upon availability.
+Students enrolled for full-time course work usually need one academic year to complete the Certificate.
+Part-time students may need several semesters to complete the program requirements.